HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 Point to Point Protocol over Ethernet
 Network protocol for encapsulating PPP frames inside Ethernet frames.
 This protocol is supported by LwIP.

+**RMII**
+Reduced Media Independent Interface
+A standard that uses lesser number of signals than MII to connect a PHY to a MAC.

 **SNMP**
 Simple Network Management Protocol
 Collects and organizes information about managed devices on IP networks can also modify the information to change device behavior.
 This protocol is supported by LwIP.